Later life planning

 However preparing for retirement is crucial particularly for sole traders, who could finish up with nothing more than the State pension if they don’t set up some sort of long-term plan during their earning years.

-Useful information on pension-saving for the self-employed can be found on The Money Advice Service.
+Useful information on pension-saving for the self-employed can be found on Money Helper.
 There is also NEST, (the National Employment Savings Trust), an organisation set up by the Government for employers who, under the new rules on pensions, must provide a workplace scheme for their employees to join, but don’t want to sign up with the big fund management or insurance companies.

 NEST also allows certain individuals and the self-employed to join.
 More information can be found here.